Last updated on 2026-02-02

 - Community Health Nurse: Work in community settings to promote health and wellness, providing education and support to individuals and families.

-- Home Health Nurse: Deliver nursing care in patients' homes, assisting with daily living activities and medical needs.
+- Home Care Nurse: Deliver nursing care to patients in their homes, assisting with daily living activities and medical needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.